briancmorrison/brian_data606/proposal.md

 The dataset is 1.35 GB in size, comprised of four csv files - two training and two testing files, separated by the type of features they contain.
 Two of the files contain transactional data, basic information about the transaction such as product and payment details, and two of the files contain identity data, information about the purchaser such as device and personal information.
 The transactional data contains 392 unique numerical and categorical features, while the identity data contains 40 unique numerical and categorical features.
 The target variable, feature 'isFraud', is a binary variable representing whether or not the transactional was fraudulent.
 The transactions can be correlated between datasets by an identifying feature, 'TransactionID'.
 The training dataset contains over 590,000 individual transactions, while the testing dataset contains just over 500,000 individual transactions.

+To tune out noise and boost training and testing performance of the models, I would like to perform dimensionality reduction and combine or remove less meaningful features.
+To do this, I plan to fit a simple classification model on a small subset of the data, and use the feature importances of that model to guide selection of features and principal components analysis to combine remaining features.
+Features deemed especially irrelevant, such as X

 ### Research Question

 Will Stacking (Ensemble) Classifiers or Deep Learning Models display the best performance in identifying and classifying instances of credit card fraud based on an array of relevant features?